HassanGhouri/Lucid/README.md

 ### Takeaway

 Hybrid retrieval improves recall over dense-only retrieval.
 CrossEncoder reranking improves Faithfulness and Context Precision.
-Query rewriting nudges Answer Relevancy higher but trades a hair of Faithfulness. **The best overall measured configuration is Hybrid + Rerank**, which is what runs in production by default.
+Query rewriting nudges Answer Relevancy higher but trades a hair of Faithfulness. **The best overall measured configuration is Hybrid + Rerank**, which is what runs in production by default with the option to enable query rewrite.

 The production reranker is the smaller `cross-encoder/ms-marco-MiniLM-L-6-v2` (chosen for lower latency and memory vs the larger Electra variant).
-A judge-only recheck under MiniLM held at Grounding 0.992–0.995, Correctness 0.999–1.000, Usefulness 0.993–0.995 — no meaningful regression.
+A judge-only recheck under MiniLM held at Grounding 0.992–0.995, Correctness 0.999–1.000and Usefulness 0.993–0.995.
+No meaningful regression.

 ### Reproducing the evaluation